aekazakov/genome-depot/admin.md

 The tools menu at the top of administration panel pages has five buttons:

-* CGCMS tools: opens a page with links to CGCMS administration tools,
+* GenomeDepot tools: opens a page with links to GenomeDepot administration tools,
 * Tasks: opens a list of queued tasks,
 * Clsuters: opens a list of Django Q clusters,
-* Users: opens a list of CGCMS users,
+* Users: opens a list of GenomeDepot users,
 * Add user: opens a form for adding a new user.

 ## Content management pages